Tomislav Karamarko: Early life

-Karamarko was born in Zadar, People's Republic of Croatia, Yugoslavia, in a Serbian family and a part of his family currently lives in Serbia.
-When he was five, he moved with his family to Zagreb.
-He attended elementary school at Kruševo near Obrovac, and high school in Zagreb.
+Karamarko was born in Zadar, People's Republic of Croatia, Yugoslavia, in a Croatian family.
+His father was one of the survivors of the Bleiburg repatriations.
+He attended elementary school at Kruševo near Obrovac, then moved with his family to Zagreb where he finished high school.

 During his education in high school, Karamarko played guitar and performed in Students' Home, where other popular bands also held concerts, among which Azra, Film, Idoli and others.
 As a youngster, Karamarko played basketball, and he almost started to join some basketball clubs; however, he chose education instead of sports.

 In 1979 he enrolled at the University of Zagreb's Faculty of Law, but later dropped out and eventually switched to studying history at the Faculty of Humanities and Social Sciences in 1982, before graduating in 1985.

 According to Josip Manolić, to whom he was a chief of cabinet when Manolić become the Prime Minister, Karamarko worked for the State Security Administration (UDBA), the secret police of Yugoslavia.
 Manolić said that Karamarko worked for UDBA because he was blackmailed for involvement in petty criminal activities.
 Karamarko sued Manolić for libel regarding Manolić's interview to Nacional, but Manolić was acquitted in 2018 after testimonies by, among others, Krunislav Olujić, who confirmed that President Franjo Tuđman indicated that Vladimir Šeks and Karamarko worked for the secret police before democratization.